Crack High – The Features And Effects

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Crack is a highly addictive form of cocaine.
 People on crack tend to find the drug incredibly difficult to avoid after just one use.
-This is down to the crack high being so more some and fast affecting.
+This is because of the crack high being intense and fast affecting.
 But how long does a crack high last?
 And what are the features of the high that make users want to come back for more, again and again?

 Table Of Contents: